 Members of the Jean Ribault Chapter, NSDAR, enthusiastically embrace the spirit of Today’s DAR to “Rise and Shine for America!”
 Through various fundraising efforts and many volunteer hours, we serve our community in Making a DAR Difference.

 We continue to excel in promoting patriotism and honoring our military and veterans.
-Our chapter supports Wreaths Across America at Jacksonville National Cemetery, the USO and various active duty military and veterans’ causes.
+Our chapter supports Wreaths Across America and various active duty military and veterans’ causes.

 The Jean Ribault Chapter, NSDAR, participates yearly in a Naturalization Ceremony to welcome new citizens by leading them in the Pledge of Allegiance and presenting each new citizen with a flag of the United States of America.

 The chapter participates in the national Constitution Week event, which promotes the reading and understanding of the Constitution of the United States of America through proclamations, displays, and the distribution of Constitution Week related materials to schools, libraries, government centers, and the general public.